MiamiOH-CSE274/01_Git_and_Intro/README.md

 1. blob - Otherwise known as a "binary large object".
 Contains file data, but not the files name or other metadata.
 2. tree - A tree is a level in a directory.
 Trees record path names, identifiers, and some other metadata.
-2. tree - A tree is a level in a directory.
-Records hierarchies
 3. commit - Commits are metadata for each particular version of a file.
 4. repo - A repo is a database that holds all of the data needed to build a particular project.
 5. hash - A hash is a 40 character value that identifies all of the information for a particular object.